pat-earl/faculty-page/src/teaching/2021-2022/311-comp-network/hw/ICMP_Wireshark.md

     2. What other fields does this ICMP packet have?
     3. How many bytes are the checksum, sequence number, and identifier fields?
 4. Examine the corresponding ping reply packet.
-    1. What are the ICMP byte and code numbers?
+    1. What are the ICMP type and code numbers?
     2. What other fields does this ICMP packet have?
     3. How many bytes are the checksum, sequence, and identifier fields?